 We believe that learning and training is an important, continuous and life-long process so that employees are equipped with the competencies needed to meet current and future business needs.
 This includes workshops, seminars, conferences, in-house company training and on-the-job training.
-During the year, Harrisons has conducted several in-house trainings to upgrade their skills and knowledge.
+During the year, Harrisons has not conducted in-house trainings to upgrade their skills and knowledge as a protection to staff from the pandemic.